57 Things Every Man Should Own And Have In His Life

 It’s one of those secret confidence builders.
 You may not think about it in such explicit terms, but being dressed well from the skin out will impact how you interact with people, from the clerk at the grocery store to the person interviewing you for that spiffy job you want.

-Not that your digital watch that you bought for a pittance doesn’t get the job done, but save it for workouts or running errands on your day off.
-A nice watch, which will be a bit more expensive, is a part of your wardrobe investment.
+Not that your digital watch you bought for a pittance doesn’t get the job done, but save it for workouts or running errands on your day off.
+A nice watch, such as one of these available for under $500, which will be a bit more expensive, is a part of your wardrobe investment.
 It’s also made not to be tossed aside if part of it breaks or wears out.
 Quality construction of any watch can be discerned in how available replacement parts—batteries or winding knobs—are available.

 The knife is useful in any situation.
 Since you should have one of those for any trimming or basic cutting tasks, having a multitool of this variety isn’t a stretch.